 - 2. Misstatements in the financial statements can arise from either fraud or error.
 The distinguishing factor between fraud and error is whether the underlying action that results in the misstatement of the financial statements is intentional and involves deception or is unintentional. - 3.
-Although fraud is a broad legal concept, for the purposes of the ISAs (UK), the auditor is concerned with actual or suspected fraud that causes a material misstatement in the financial statements.
+Although fraud is a broad legal concept, for the purposes of the ISAs (UK), the auditor is concerned with fraud or suspected fraud that causes a material misstatement in the financial statements.
 Two types of intentional misstatements are relevant to the auditor misstatements resulting from fraudulent financial reporting and misstatements resulting from misappropriation of assets.
-Judgements about whether a misstatement is material involves both qualitative and quantitative considerations.
-For example, a fraud or suspected fraud by a key member of management may be considered material even if the potential misstatement is less than materiality determined in quantitative terms.
+Judgements about whether an identified misstatement is material involves both qualitative and quantitative considerations.
+For example, an identified fraud or suspected fraud by a key member of management may be considered material even if the potential misstatement is less than materiality determined in quantitative terms for the financial statements as a whole (e.g. where it gives rise to concerns about the integrity of management responsible for the entity's system of internal control or the controls relevant to the preparation of the financial statements).
 Although the auditor may suspect or, in rare cases, identify the occurrence of fraud, the auditor does not make legal determinations of whether fraud has actually occurred.
 (Ref: Para.
 A1-A6)